tomhirst/luckybuy-evm/docs/packs/README.md

 - RNG result is presented pre-fulfill and verified on fulfill (safe because the seed is deterministic post-commit)
 - Users' have the ability to make a choice from two fulfillment options (take NFT or take cash value reward)

+## Implementation & Security Notes

+- If an allowlisted cosigner becomes compromised everything is compromised
+- An alternate 3 step commit, selectBucketIndex, fulfill flow was considered but the cost + play speed UX of 2 txs won out
+- User commit cancellation with reward pre-presented should be safe because we can expect a fullfillable commit to be fulfilled within the commitCancellableAt timeframe (default 24 hours)

 ## Deployment

 Packs uses the [ERC1967](https://docs.openzeppelin.com/contracts/5.x/api/proxy#ERC1967Proxy) proxy implementation pattern, meaning the contract is upgradeable.